 UCF Tree Team at Work to Save Elms

-The Department of Landscape and Natural Resources’ Urban Forestry Tree Team are hard at work maintaining and managing the diverse tree canopy on the UCF campus.
-Recently, one project focused on improving the growing quality of several drake elms, Ulmus parviflora, planted in front of the Classroom Building.
-These elms were struggling to establish and a look at the tree roots and planting media was needed to evaluate the reason for the slow establishment.
-With the use of an air spade, the soil was excavated from the planting containers without damaging any roots in the process (image 1).
-Once the soil was removed, it was obvious that the roots were not establishing themselves properly and were girdling the tree, or circling around the main stem(image 2).
-After the soil was removed, any circling roots were cut and new, healthier soil was added to encourage new root growth (image 3).
+The Department of Landscape and Natural Resources’ Urban Forestry Team are hard at work maintaining and managing the diverse tree canopy on the UCF campus.
+Recently, one project focused on improving the growing quality of several drake elms, Ulmus parviflora, planted in front of Classroom Building 1.
+These elms were struggling to thrive; inspection of the tree roots and planting media was needed to evaluate the reason for its slow establishment.
+With the use of an air spade, the soil was excavated from the planting containers without damaging any roots in the process.
+Once the soil was removed, it was obvious that the roots were not establishing themselves properly and were girdling the tree, or circling around the main stem.
+After the soil was removed, any circling roots were cut and new, healthier soil was added to encourage new root growth.

 Oaks on Memory Mall

 Twenty-five Live Oak trees have recently been planted along the edges of Memory Mall.
 These trees are Florida native Live Oaks, so they will not require excessive irrigation or maintenance once they have established themselves.
 The addition of trees to Memory Mall will help to lower the ambient temperature by providing shade, as well as sequestering carbon from the atmosphere and replacing it with oxygen.